muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1132
 * Beta set to 0.4.
 * Build run with 30e6 steps.

+## 1133
+* Omega = 0.4 and beta = 0.4 remains.
+* Reduced number of steps.
+10e6.
+* Take a detailed look at the episode length.
+* And maybe a further reduction in steps to 5e6 reasonable.

 * Next: Introduce the decoy.
 * Think about the staged process again!